jlrickert/zet/docs/100/README.md

 running `flutter doctor` doesn't see the android tool chain.

 To allow development on apple xcode and CocoaPods needs to be setup.
-Go to apples website to [download] xcode.
+Go to apples website to [download xcode].
 This requires some apple account shenanigans (haven't done this step).
 Once installed run the following:

 ```bash